jordan336/MP2_Multicasting/README.md

 - 3/13 - Support for talking between multiple processes.
 Currently hardcoded to 2 processes and 2 messages.
 Run with ids 0 and 1.
 - 3/13 - Improved formatting for reading / writing.
 Processes continue indefinitely until quit is typed.
 - 3/13 - Parsing of config file.
 Variable number of processes.
 Need to finish this by making use of IP addresses in udp_send().
+- 3/14 - Correctly using IP addresses to send.